JBShady/COD5-Remastered/README.md

 * Has identical damage and ammo stats with the Stielhandgranate, used on non-German maps

 #### Sticky Grenade
-* High impact, low radius grenades rebalanced for zombies
+* High damage, low radius grenades rebalanced for zombies
 * Custom code that allows them to stick to zombies and other players even in the Singleplayer engine
 * Uses cut voicelines

+#### Mortar Round
+* Very high damage, very high radius explosive rebalanced for zombies
+* Occupies an action slot like other equipment, allowing the player to choose when they want to pull out a Mortar Round once acquired

 #### Satchel Charges
-* High radius, high damage detonatable explosives rebalanced for zombies that also deals damage to the player
+* High damage, high radius detonatable explosives rebalanced for zombies that also deals damage to the player
 * One-time purcahse that takes up equipment slot, rewarded 2 per round and damage scales with rounds just like Bouncing Betties
 * Added functionality for double-tapping use key to detonate
 * Limit of 20 charges per player